1337m0j0/assemblylife/README.md

 ### Technology

-The technological basis is the aarch64 architecture with ELF executable format.
+The technological basis is the x86_64 architecture with ELF executable format.

 All code is run inside a QEMU virtual machine hosting an Alpine Linux OS.

 ### Documentation

-* aarch64 instruction set reference
+* x86_64 instruction set reference
-* ELF documentation (for aarch64)
+* ELF documentation
 * Alpine Linux

-### Development Cycle
+### Development Setup

-* design
-* develop
-* build
-* run
-* inspect

-## Ramp-Up
+* QEMU VM with TinyCore Linux to execute code

-* aarch64 hello world on tinycore vm
+* crosscompilation setup on host

 ## Experiments

 * Can a program write itself to disk from memory alone?
+* Can a program change one byte of its code and execute that part of the code?
+* ...
 * Can a program evolve to use the correct assembly command in one position?
 * What memory layout would give some robustness against random byte-mutation?